shizotoaster/puncher-java/README.md

 # Puncher Java
-Simple Minecraft Fabric and Forge to pick up your boats and minecarts faster: shift + LMB to break them.
+Simple Minecraft Fabric and Forge mod to pick up your boats and minecarts faster: shift + LMB to break them.
 Custom boats/minecarts compatible!